On this page

 Because the new rules do not prevent phone and written communication, coaches can still conduct much of their recruiting over the phone and online.
 At NCSA, we expect coaches to continue communicating with recruits, seniors in particular, once they have ensured the safety of their current athletes.

 The impacts of COVID-19 are being felt throughout the sports community.
 As we head into the spring and summer season, there is a lot of uncertainty into how the youth sports community will be impacted.
-At NCSA we are believers on the importance of sports first and recruiting experts second.
+At NCSA we are believers in the importance of sports first and recruiting experts second.
 We are making all of our research into the impacts of COVID-19 public to help in any way we can.
 We will continue to update these materials as updates are necessary.
-Please send any questions or requests to email@example.com.
+Please send any questions or requests to firstname.lastname@example.org.

 In light of recent events surrounding the Coronavirus, NCSA has assembled this site as a resource for relevant news and information as it relates to its impact on youth, high school, club and college sports.